SIPOC Template

 What is a SIPOC diagram?

-A SIPOC diagram is a tool that enables you to summarize the inputs and outputs of a process in the form of a stylized table.
+A SIPOC diagram enables you to summarize the inputs and outputs of a process in the form of a customized table.
 This allows teams to identify relevant aspects of a process improvement project before starting work.
-SIPOC is useful when defining a complicated project that wasn't necessarily well-scoped.
+SIPOC is useful when defining a complicated project that isn't necessarily well-scoped.

-SIPOC is an acronym that stands for Suppliers, Inputs, Process, Outputs, and Customers.
-The name invites a team to think about the suppliers of your process, the inputs to the process, the process itself, the outputs that you produce, and the customers who receive those outputs.
+SIPOC is an acronym for Suppliers, Inputs, Process, Outputs, and Customers.
+The name invites the team to think about the suppliers of your process, the inputs to the process, the process itself, the outputs that you produce, and the customers who receive those outputs.

 A SIPOC diagram can help you answer questions like: